utilityresearchlab/biofibers-machine-control/README.md

 -----

 ## Development (Advanced Users) - Instructions for Running, Building, and Distributing from the Source Code
+This app is built using [Electron](https://github.com/electron/electron), [React](https://github.com/facebook/react), [MaterialUI](https://github.com/mui/material-ui), and [Webpack](https://github.com/webpack/webpack).
+To setup the development environment, you will need Node.js and Python installed.
+- You can install NVM, Node and NPM using directions on (Nodejs.org)[https://nodejs.org/en/download].
+- If you system doesn't have python3, you should install following instructions for your OS.
+It is highly recommended that you use a package mananger such as [HomeBrew](https://brew.sh/) for MacOS.
+On Windows, follow the [Python's Windows installation instructions](https://docs.python.org/3/using/windows.html).

 ### On MacOS (>= Sonoma 14.5)
 #### Installing the App on MacOS
-0. Install NVM, Node and NPM using directions on (Nodejs.org)[https://nodejs.org/en/download]
+1. Clone the repository
-1. Go to the project directory, and run the following to setup a python virtual enviroment (this is required for MacOS Sonoma + Python 3.12 due to the removal of setuptools)
+2. Go to the project directory, and run the following to setup a python virtual enviroment (this is required for MacOS Sonoma + Python 3.12 due to the removal of setuptools)
     - `python3 -m venv .venv`
     - `source .venv/bin/activate`
     - `python3 -m pip install -r requirements.txt`
-2. Run `nvm install` to install the node version
+3. Run `nvm install` to install the node version
-3. Run `nvm use` to activate the node version
+4. Run `nvm use` to activate the node version
-4. Run `npm install` to install the packages
-5. Alternatively, `npm run reinstall` will clear all node_modules and install them again
+5. Run `npm install` to install the packages.
+Alternatively, `npm run reinstall` will clear all node_modules and install them again.

 #### Running / Debugging the App on MacOS
 0. Run `nvm use` to activate the proper node version